 Baseline intelligence (IQ) and education are relevant here; if someone with no formal education can’t subtract by 7’s, that doesn’t necessarily indicate there’s a problem, but if an astrophysicist can’t do that task, it’s a pretty good indicator of impairment.
 If you’ve got someone (like me) who has learned the test enough to spell d-l-r-o-w with as little thought as w-o-r-l-d, that question isn’t going to elicit a meaningful answer.

 Insight refers to the patient’s level of awareness of the symptoms they’re experiencing and the impact those symptoms are having on their functioning.
 Lack of insight is referred to as anosognosia.

-Insight tends to be poorer with some illnesses compared to others, and may fluctuate depending on the severity of the symptoms someone’s having at any particular time.
+Insight tends to be poorer with some illnesses compared to others, and it may fluctuate depending on the severity of the symptoms someone’s having at any particular time.
 Someone may have good insight into the symptoms they’re experiencing and still disagree with the clinician on the cause of those symptoms or what should be done about them.

-Judgment refers to the extent to which a person’s judgment, particularly with regards to behaviour, is influenced by the symptoms they’re currently experiencing.
+Judgment refers to the extent to which a person’s judgment, particularly with regard to behaviour, is influenced by the symptoms they’re currently experiencing.
 An obvious example of poor judgment would be someone who was manic blowing a bunch of money at a casino.

 The overall picture